Jaesenix/JSPortfolio/README.md

-# Portfolio (Edit 2)
+# JS Portfolio

 ## Description
-Here is my revised portfolio which includes a couple of my projects.
+Here is my revised portfolio which includes a few of my projects.
 You can learn a little bit about myself, view some of my recent projects, and feel free to contact me.

 ## Technologies
 HTML<br>